-5. Offer Better Solutions.
+5. Offer better solutions.

-We have only begun to see the cusp of a customized customer experience.
+We have only begun to see the cusp of customized customer experience.
 The need and drive for customized solutions is expected to be bigger than ever in 2018.
-Therefore, companies that understand their roles within their market, and the specific needs they are fulfilling are going to be in a better position to deliver a high quality product and service that propels them far ahead of the competition.
+Therefore, companies that understand their roles within their market, and the specific needs they are fulfilling are going to be in a better position to deliver a high-quality product and service that propels them far ahead of the competition.

 Companies that have a better understanding of their overall customer satisfaction levels—or NPS scores—will also be in a better position to offer better and more customized solutions and make more informed decisions.